scaljeri/eventhub-xxl/README.md

 This is an Event Hub for event-based applications.
 It facilitates event-based communication between different parts of an application (Event driven system).

-To register a callback for an event run
+To register a callback for an event do

     import {EventHub} from 'eventhub-xxl';